Important changes to your National Insurance contributions

 It is important not to assume that you will be entitled to the full State Pension, even if you have worked for 35 years or more.
 There have been many changes to the rules over the years, and it is possible that you have been “contracted out” at some point, suspending your accrual of National Insurance credits.

-We suggest that you contact your Financial Planner if you do not have 35 qualifying years of National Insurance credits, your record has gaps between 2006 and 2016, and you are no longer working.
-Your Financial Planner will be able to assess whether purchasing voluntary National Insurance credits is appropriate, or whether there is any other way to fill the gaps.
+We suggest that you contact HMRC using the phone number on your State Pension forecast if you do not have 35 qualifying years of National Insurance credits, your record has gaps between 2006 and 2016, and you are no longer working.
+HMRC will be able to assess whether purchasing voluntary National Insurance credits is appropriate, or whether there is any other way to fill the gaps.
 As the rules around National Insurance credits are complex, we would recommend seeking advice before proceeding and purchasing voluntary contributions.

 For anyone who is a few years short of full entitlement and has the same number of years or more until they become entitled to their State Pension, it is worth noting that it is possible to purchase additional contributions up until State Pension age.